GMSLabs/Hyber-SDK-Android/README.md

 ```
 Make sure to use the password that you set when you first created the release key.

-This command should generate a 28 characher string.
+This command should generate a 28 character string.
 Copy and paste this Release/Debug Key Hash into your Hyber Application ID's mobile application settings.

 ![Hyber Application Settings](assets/hyber_app_settings.png)